 The project was developed over 3 months through a series of creative reminiscence workshops collecting stories and memories of older people and developing these into a film about South London through their sharing.

 The workshops explored various art forms while opening up dialogues about older people’s memories and stories about a changing city.
 The project offered any older residents who felt alone and isolated a safe and creative space.
-Part of the reminiscence workshops also explores the participants’ connections to the collection of the Horniman Museum and Gardens and helping the museum develop the new initiative for older visitors called Stay in Tune Thursdays.
+Part of the reminiscence workshops also explored the participants’ connections to the collection of the Horniman Museum and Gardens and helped the museum develop the new initiative for older visitors called Stay in Tune Thursdays.

-Directed by: R.M.
+Directed by R.M.
 Sánchez-Camus.
 Edit and story by Sarah McEvoy.
 Musical score by Tom Millar.
 Created in collaboration with the Headlines group of Ewart Community Hall, a meetup for older residents of South London.

 Try out one of our writing exercises developed for the film by participant Pete Webb: